akkk12/Quiz-Game-OOP-/README.md

 # Quiz-Game-OOP-
-A Quiz game using concepts of object oriented programming in c++.
+A Quiz game using concepts of file handling and object oriented programming in C++.
+Made this project for my 4rth semester course.